 Are you looking to capture unbelievable silhouette photos with your iPhone?
 Silhouette photography might seem difficult.
-But there are a few secrets that will immediately take your silhouette photography to the next level.
-Read on to discover how to become a master silhouette photographer!
+But there are a few tricks that will immediately take your silhouette photography to the next level.
+Read on to discover how to become a master silhouette photographer with your iPhone!

 1. Shoot People By The Water For The Best Silhouette Subjects